gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 For example, from the work we did in Step 2, we know the cost to get from our start node to node D is 3.
 The weight of the edge from Node D to C is also 3.
 3 + 3 = 6 which is less than the current estimate of infinity so we revise our estimate of the minimum cost to travel from Node A to Node C to be 6.

-We add Node B to the list of visited nodes and update the queue with all Node B's unvisited neighbors.
+We add Node D to the list of visited nodes and update the queue with all Node D's unvisited neighbors.

 ```
 current: D